Mikael Backlund Game Preview: Flames vs. Sabres

 Backlund Season Stats Insights in 2022-23

+- Backlund had an assist in 29 games last season out of 82 games played, including multiple assists seven times.

-- Backlund's implied probability to go over his point total is 55.6% based on the odds.
+- Backlund's odds on his points over/under carry an implied probability of 55.6% that he hits the over.

-- There is a 39.2% chance of Backlund having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 39.2% of Backlund going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.